KOALA: A Kalman Optimization Algorithm with Loss Adaptivity: Conclusions

 \section{Conclusions}

-We have introduced KaFiStO, a novel Kalman filtering-based approach to stochastic optimization.
-KaFiStO is suitable to train modern neural network models on current large scale datasets with high-dimensional data.
+We have introduced KOALA, a novel Kalman filtering-based approach to stochastic optimization.
+KOALA is suitable to train modern neural network models on current large scale datasets with high-dimensional data.
 The method can self-tune and is quite robust to wide range of training settings.
-Moreover, we design KaFiStO so that it can incorporate optimization dynamics such as those in Momentum and Adam, and learning rate schedules.
+Moreover, we design KOALA so that it can incorporate optimization dynamics such as those in Momentum and Adam, and learning rate schedules.
 The efficacy of this method is demonstrated on several experiments in image classification, image generation and language processing.